ethereum/solidity-website/src/posts/src/posts/2023-12-08-solidity-developer-survey-2023-announcement.md

 category: Announcements
 ---

-We recently wrapper up Solidity Summit with a bang and have one last announcement before the end of the year!
+We recently wrapped up Solidity Summit with a bang and have one last announcement before the end of the year!

-_Drumroll, please! 🥁🥁🥁_

 The [Solidity Developer Survey]() for the year 2023 is live!
-Before we wrap up 2023 for good, we would love to collect your feedback and insights regarding Solidity!
+We would love to collect your feedback and insights regarding Solidity!

 **📝 [TAKE THE SURVEY!]() 📝**